 Windhoek is Namibia's capital and the gateway to this vast and fascinating desert country.

-Safaris in Zambia are known for their top-notch guiding and superb walking safaris.
+Safaris in Zambia are known for top-notch guiding and superb walking safaris.
 Zambia is remote and uncrowded, and most national parks allow night drives – unlike in other countries such as Botswana and South Africa.
 This is an added highlight and gives you a great opportunity to spot the more elusive nocturnal species like leopard, porcupine and bush baby.

 Zanzibar is a perfect holiday destination and add-on to an African safari.
 Made up of 50 islands, this archipelago offers many an idyllic spot to relax in the sunshine on white sandy beaches, getting up every now and again for a dip in the turquoise sea.
 For the more active, loads of watersports are offered with phenomenal deepsea diving and snorkelling.